 - The method can take a while 一up to three or four weeks.

 - Some experts argue that a baby’s waking schedule is too varied for this method to be effective.

 The Sleep Lady Method

-The Sleep Lady Method was created by Kim West, a licenced clinical social worker with more than 21 years of experience in child and family therapy.
+The Sleep Lady Method was created by Kim West, a licensed clinical social worker with more than 21 years of experience in child and family therapy.
 Since babies are not born with the knowledge of how to put themselves to sleep, parents have the responsibility to teach them.
-This method coaches the baby about good sleeping habits and provides verbal and physical encouragement along the way.
+This sleep training coaches the baby about good sleeping habits and provides verbal and physical encouragement along the way.
 This method allows babies to learn how to soothe themselves in a safe environment with the knowledge that mom and dad are right there if they need them.

 This method starts with creating a routine to show the baby that it’s time to sleep.
 After doing this routine, put your little one in their crib while they’re still awake, to teach them to fall asleep alone.
 Then, you must place a chair next to the crib and, at an interval that you will determine, you’ll move the chair away from the crib, until you exit the room.
 If your baby cries, you should not pick them up but calm them while they remain in the crib.
 On the other hand, you shouldn’t move the chair away just yet.

 - It is a flexible method that allows babies to feel your support since you stay with them if they need you.

 - It can take longer than other techniques, because of its gentle nature.

 - If you are busy and can’t stay a lot of time with your little one, maybe you can try another method.